Leadership and Council Members

 Stanley M. BergmanCo-ChairStanley M. BergmanCo-Chair

-Since 1989, Stanley M. Bergman has been Chairman of the Board and CEO of Henry Schein, Inc., a Fortune 500® company and the world’s largest provider of healthcare products and services to office-based dental, animal health, and medical practitioners, with more than 21,000 Team Schein Members and operations or affiliates in 32 countries.
+Since 1989, Stanley M. Bergman has been Chairman of the Board and CEO of Henry Schein, Inc., a Fortune 500® company and the world’s largest provider of health care products and services to office-based dental, animal health, and medical practitioners, with more than 22,000 Team Schein Members and operations or affiliates in 34 countries.
 Henry Schein is a member of the S&P 500® and Nasdaq 100® indexes.
-In 2016, its sales reached a record $11.6 billion.
-Henry Schein has been a Fortune World’s Most Admired Company for 16 consecutive years.
+In 2017, the Company’s sales reached a record $12.5 billion.
+Henry Schein has been a Fortune World’s Most Admired Company for 17 consecutive years.

 Stanley is immediate past President of the American Jewish Committee (AJC), Co-Founder of the India-Israel Forum, and Co-Chair of the Muslim-Jewish Advisory Council.
 He serves as a board member or advisor for numerous institutions including New York University College of Dentistry; the University of Pennsylvania School of Dental Medicine; the Columbia University Medical Center; University of the People; Hebrew University; Tel Aviv University; the University of the Witwatersrand Fund; The World Economic Forum’s Health Care Governors; the Business Council for International Understanding; the Japan Society; and the Metropolitan Opera.
 Stanley is an honorary member of the American Dental Association and the Alpha Omega Dental Fraternity.
 He is the recipient of the Ellis Island Medal of Honor; the CR Magazine Corporate Responsibility Lifetime Achievement Award; Honorary Doctorates from The University of the Witwatersrand, Hofstra University, A.T.
 Still University’s Arizona School of Dentistry and Oral Health, Case Western Reserve University, and Farmingdale State College (SUNY); and an Honorary Fellowship from King’s College London – Dental Institute and the International College of Dentists.